-- Total travel expenses should not exceed 25% of the total budget of the Egyptian side. - Salaries (not to exceed 25% of the total budget of the project for the Egyptian side and capped at 600,000 LE of the total budget).
-In all cases the proposed salaries will be subjected to STDF administrative check to ensure its consistency with the salary scale provided by STDF. - Indirect cost should not exceed 5% of the modified direct cost (up to 150,000 LE) - Total travel expenses should not exceed 25% of the total budget of the Egyptian side (Up to 400,000 LE

-• Note: No adjustments to the budget will be accepted after submission
+- Total travel expenses should not exceed 25% or up to 1,000,000 LE of the total budget of the Egyptian side. - Salaries not to exceed 25% of the total budget of the project for the Egyptian side.
+In all cases the proposed salaries will be subjected to STDF administrative check to ensure its consistency with the salary scale provided by STDF. - Indirect cost should not exceed 5% of the modified direct cost (up to 150,000 LE) - Note: No adjustments to the budget will be accepted after submission